SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 ~~~
 {: .output}

-If you don't get this output, then we should try activating it manually and checking again.
+If you don't get this output, then we can try activating it manually and checking again.
 This would need to be done each time we open a new terminal and want to use Poetry.
+The file to source might be different depending on your system.

 ~~~ bash
 source $HOME/.poetry/env